colszowka/phantomjs-gem/README.md

 I am lazy as hell, and wanted to be able to install [PhantomJS](http://phantomjs.org) via Rubygems/Bundler when using [poltergeist](https://github.com/jonleighton/poltergeist).

 It keeps installations of phantomjs in `$HOME/.phantomjs/VERSION/PLATFORM`.
 When you call `Phantomjs.path`, it will return the path to the phantomjs executable in there.
-If that is not present, it will first fetch and install the prebuilt packages suitable for the current plattform (currently Linux 32/64 or OS X supported).
+If that is not present, it will first fetch and install the prebuilt packages suitable for the current plattform (currently Linux 32/64, OS X or Windows supported).

 If there is a phantomjs executable in your `$PATH` that matches the version number packaged in this gem, this one will be used instead of installing one in your `$HOME/.phantomjs`.

-You will need `cURL` or `wget` on your system.
-For extraction, `bunzip2` and `tar` are required on Linux, and `unzip` on OS X. They should be installed already.
+For extraction, `bunzip2` and `tar` are required on Linux.
+They should be installed already.

 **TL;DR:** Instead of manually installing phantomjs on your machines, use this gem.
 It will take care of it.